sigsum/log-go/doc/setup.md

 ## Secondary node

-The scondary node needs its own key pair, it is used only to sign responses to the primary server, so usually no need to back it up; it can be rotated at will by reconfiguring and restarting the primary node with the secondary's new key.
+The secondary node needs its own key pair, it is used only to sign responses to the primary server, so usually no need to back it up; it can be rotated at will by reconfiguring and restarting the primary node with the secondary's new key.